hdtx/hdtx.github.io/_posts/2016-05-01-countdown-math.md

 The formal language described here does not have to be strictly followed by the search implementation.
 For example, you can only consider the longest words, and count all intermediate results as possible final results.
 The search will still be complete this way.
 Nevertheless, here we are analyzing the overall structure instead of focusing on implementation.
 </div>

 This means that, in the worst case, we will search around 30 million possibilites for each game (although many of these will be culled midway through the evaluation process because of illegal intermediate results).
-But how many games we have to consider?
+But how many games do we have to consider?

 ### Indexing games